marymoser/hello-world/README.md

 # hello-world
-My first repository, to get me started
+My first repository, to get me started.
+So far I've learned to create repositories, issues, and new branches.
+Pretty cool.